samhiatt/avian_vocalizations/report/avian-vocalizations-report.md

 However, It is anticipated that the best gains would result from addressing the data leakage issue presented by zero-padding missing values in short samples, identified in the reflections above.
 Modifying the generator to simply loop short clips to fill the window would be a simple technique that could address this.
 Additionally, balancing the training dataset during the data collection process by setting an appropriate lower limit for each audio clip duration would circumvent the need for padding.

 Additionally, improving the data generator methods with appropriate frame filtering to ensure that each cropped sample contains an identifiable vocalization would likely improve predictor performance.
 Any frame filtering should ensure that any rhythmic features of vocalizations are not distorted, perhaps by setting a buffer around any retained frame.
-Exploration into more robust audio filtering and window selection methods would likely be rewarded with additional accuracy gains.
+An exploration into more robust audio filtering and window selection methods would likely be rewarded with additional accuracy gains.

 The project DeepSqueak addresses this by using a recurrent convolutional neural network (FasterR-CNN) with object region proposals that identify the locations of the vocalizations in the spectrograms.
 The xeno-canto.org training data does not have object regions labeled and so it can not be readily used in the same way.
 However, an effort could be made to create such a training dataset with expert input helping to define the regions containing vocalizations.